5T33Z0/OC-Little-Translated/00_ACPI/SSDT_Basics/04_Advanced_Patching.md

 ### Risks

-The variable being fixed may exist in multiple places, and fixing it may affect other components while achieving thes desired effect.
+The variable being fixed may exist in multiple places, and fixing it may affect other components while achieving the desired effect.
 The corrected variable may be from hardware information that can only be read but not written.
 In this case, a binary rename and SSDT patch are required.
 It should be noted that the renamed variable may not be recovered when the OC boots another system.
 See Example 4.

 ### Example 1